javathejhut/petiteFinder/README.md

 To run the colony detection model on a folder with images use the `predict` command:
 - Provide a path to folder with images with a `-i` flag.
-- Provide an output directory with `-o` flag.
-This is the directory where all results are saved (annotations, petite colonies frequency, annotated images, etc.)
+- Provide an output directory with a `-o` flag.
+This is the directory where all results are saved (annotations, petite colonies frequency CSV, annotated images).
-- Specify a compute device with `-d` flag.
+- Specify a compute device with a `-d` flag.
 Choices are `cpu` and `gpu`.
 - Specify to what level of details you want the results with a `-p` flag.
 Choices are `complete`, `frequency_only`, `json_only`, `visualize_only`.
 - For more details, access help by running `python petiteFinder.py predict -h`.